 Despite the economic situation, by the end of the year the firm had 25 employees and was expanding so rapidly that it needed new office space.

 Other Warnecke alumni soon joined KPF, among them Arthur May and William Louie as design partners, and Robert Cioppa as a management partner.
+Bill Louie would ultimately serve as design leader for more than four decades, playing a central role in developing the body of work that has earned KPF its global reputation and mentoring many of the firm’s current design principals.
 Gene wrote to developers, offered feasibility studies and development advice, as well as design services.
 The AT&T office complex in Oakton, Virginia, came as a result of Gene’s association with AT&T in Warnecke’s office.

 “That was a pretty good building, but it took three to four years before we really had our feet on the ground,” according to Bill.
 “Because we were starting with big projects, with almost no staff, projects were coming in over the transom, and we had no one to do them.
 It was not like the organization we have today, and it was an extremely, extremely difficult period, but we got ourselves through it.”

 “The building that brought us to notice was 333 Wacker Drive.
 That was a wonderful opportunity.
 It was the point at which we started to gain our confidence,” remembers Bill.

 “333 Wacker Drive without question put us on the map,” says Gene.
 Yet, it was another project that proved to be more significant.

 “The interview we did with Procter and Gamble, beating I.M.
 Pei and SOM, was a real turning point,” recalls Gene.
 “The day we learned that we had won is still one of the most exciting days of my career.”